aviv1ron1/node-remove-log/README.md

-# node-remove-log
+# remove-log
-node module for removing console.* calls from source code. input js code as string or path and output the code without console calls. this module uses falafel to walk the AST tree.
+node module for removing console.* (log, warn, err etc...) calls from source code. input js code as string or path and output the code without console calls. this module uses falafel to walk the AST tree.

 ## usage